Religion & Thought

 Britannica defines a yeshiva as a Jewish academy of Talmudic learning whose study and application of scripture have shaped Jewish religious life for centuries.
 That emphasis is the key.

-The yeshiva is not just a place where religion is taught in a general sense.
+The yeshiva is more than a place where religion is taught in a general sense.
 It is a place where texts are analyzed, contested, memorized, and applied.
-The discipline is interpretive and legal, not merely inspirational.
+The discipline is interpretive and legal rather than inspirational alone.

 This is one reason the yeshiva has carried such weight in Jewish history.
-Communities needed institutions that could produce people fluent enough in law and argument to guide others.
+Communities needed institutions that could produce people fluent enough in law and argument to guide others, including future rabbis.

 The institution is older than the modern word